f5devcentral/nginx-one-lab/docs/README.md

 We can now confirm the configuration changes on the NGINX instance.

-1. On the NGINX Plus component in UDF, you can view the `demo.conf` file by running the following from the console.
+1. On the NGINX Plus component in UDF, you can view the **demo.conf** file by running the following on the console.

     ```bash
     cat /etc/nginx/conf.d/demo.conf
     ```

-1. On the "Lab Framework" component in UDF, you can view the `demo.conf` file from the NGINX Plus container by running the following.
+1. On the "Lab Framework" component in UDF, you can view the **demo.conf** file from the NGINX Plus container by running the following on the console.

     ```bash
     sudo docker exec NGINX_CONTAINER_NAME cat /etc/nginx/conf.d/demo.conf